PGui/Flow/README.md

 * Licensed under MIT license.
 You are free to use it for commercial projects, modify, distribute

 ## Concept
+It's s design-agnostic event node editor.
+* It's up to you to add game-specific functionalities by writing your nodes and editor customizations.
+* Quickly build your own Quest system, Dialogue system or any other custom system that would control flow of events in the game.

 ![Flow_ReadMe](https://user-images.githubusercontent.com/5065057/90341166-96538f80-dffd-11ea-8ea4-98111c812662.png)

-* It's design-agnostic event node editor.
-It's up to you to add game-specific functionalities by writing your nodes and editor customizations.
-Quickly build your own Quest system, Dialogue system or any other custom system that would control flow of events in the game.
 * A single node in this graph is a simple UObject, not a function like in blueprints.
 This allows you to encapsulate the entire gameplay element (logic with data) in the single node.
 * Every node can have a different setup of pins, so users can easily control flow of events in the graph.
 * Gameplay programmer/designer simply calls a function to trigger the execution of pins any way he needs.
 API is extremely simple.
 There are literally few methods to call, all you need to control the flow.